yasir-ai/yasir-ai/README.md

 First of all, I must state: this isn’t a portfolio.
 This is where I test ideas, break things on purpose, and solve problems like they’re real - because they eventually will be.

+## ⭐ Featured Project:
+- Top 3 SOPs for Common IT Incidents

 ## 🔬 What This Is